The Drexel Startups Funds program has been established through generous donations from Drexel alums.

 Specific selection criteria will be provided to the competitors.

-Annually, up to Thirty-Seven Thousand, Five Hundred Dollars ($50,000) may be awarded.
+Annually, up to fifty-thousand ($50,000) may be awarded.
 Award amounts may vary depending on the decision of the Committee, and the Committee can decide to not award any amount in any given selection cycle.

 Awarded competitors will also have access to mentorship, incubator space in the Baiada Institute and introductions to angel and venture capital funding from the university’s alumni network.